 Anyway, back to the virtrues of THIS soup!
 Sandra's original recipe is partially blended with a stick blender and left rustic and chunky, which is incredibly flavourful and looks gorgeous.
 Feel free to enjoy it this way.
 Leave out the macadamias if you do this.
 I like my tomato soup blended so that I get a uniform taste with every spoonful.
 The secret to any great tomato soup is using different kinds of tomatoes - roasted and tinned.
 Now, I am not normally a fan of using canned products.
-But I make an exception in this case, because as we all know, unless you are a gifted gardener and grow your own fabulous kind of tomatoes, tomatoes vary GREATLY in quality and depth of flavour.
+But I make an exception in this case, because as we all know, unless you are a gifted gardener and grow your own fabulous kind of tomatoes, tomatoes vary greatly in quality and depth of flavour.
 To make sure we all end up with a similar tasting soup, tinned tomatoes are great for leveling the playing field!
 I also added some sundried tomatoes for an extra punch.
-Finally, I added a touch of agave to heighten the sweetness of the tomatoes and the sweet red pepper, and to round out the flavours a little.
-If you are opposed to using agave, you could just leave it out.
+Finally, I added a touch of maple syrup to heighten the sweetness of the tomatoes and the sweet red pepper, and to round out the flavours a little.
+You can leave out the sweetener.

 **Just a note about the macadamias.
 I like to add them into the blend for a bit of added creaminess and to take the edge of the acidity of the tomatos.
 But this is also optional.
 If you don't have any, or are accommodating nut allergies, feel free to leave them out.
 Similarly, if you are serving this to children, you could omit the red chilli pepper flakes.